ebi-pf-team/interproscan-docs/docs/LocalLookupService.rst

 allow you to set the port number to run the service.

-Note that in the example below, the memory available to Java has been set to 2000MB (using the ``-Xmx2000m`` switch).
+Note that in the example below, the memory available to Java has been set to 8000MB (using the ``-Xmx8000m`` switch).
 This is recommended as a good starting value - you may choose to set this higher if the service will be used heavily.
-(Maximum recommended value 3500m).
+(We have tested it with -Xmx36000m without problems).

 ::

     cd lookup_service_5.48-83.0
-    java -Xmx2000m -jar server-5.48-83.0-jetty-console.war
+    java -Xmx8000m -jar server-5.48-83.0-jetty-console.war

 A new window will open.
 Set the port number as required and click the "Start" button to start the web service running.